framp/frappe/TUTORIAL.md

 Frappe is a library for defining UI components based on time and events.

+If you have some doubts, please consult the [documentation](https://framp.me/frappe/docs/).

+*Code snippets are not available in the documentation right now, but you can find relevant tests right after every function's implementation in the [code](https://github.com/framp/frappe/blob/master/src/core.ts)*

 ## Setup

 To get started, you may want to install the library, [React](https://reactjs.org/) and [Parcel](https://parceljs.org/).